Brian Doyle (American writer): Early life and career

-He was born in 1956 in New York City to an Irish Catholic family.
 He studied at the University of Notre Dame, where he graduated with a major in English in 1978.

+Before moving to Oregon, Doyle worked at the U.S. Catholic and Boston College magazines.
+He later married artist Mary Miller.
+They would go on to have three children, a daughter and twin sons, who often inspired Doyle's work.

 Doyle was also an editor of Portland Magazine.

 Doyle's essays and poems have appeared in magazines and journals such as The Atlantic Monthly, Harper's, The American Scholar, Orion, Commonweal, and The Georgia Review and in newspapers such as The Times of London, The Sydney Morning Herald, The Kansas City Star, The San Francisco Chronicle, The Ottawa Citizen, and Newsday.
 He was a book reviewer for The Oregonian and a contributing essayist to both Eureka Street magazine and The Age newspaper in Melbourne, Australia.